All Episodes

 You're listening to Rush Limbaugh on the excellence in podcasting network.

-You never know.
+Someday, you never know.

 Great to have you back, 800-282-2882.

-You want more evidence of a liberal and media crackup.
+You want more evidence of a liberal and media crackup?

-In an editorial, arguing for diversity on the U.S. Supreme Court after the nomination of Sam Alito, the Milwaukee Journal Sentinel suggested that Justice Clarence Thomas does not count as a black.
+In an editorial arguing for diversity on the U.S. Supreme Court after the nomination of Sam Alito, the Milwaukee Journal Sentinel suggested that Justice Clarence Thomas does not count as a black.

 The Milwaukee Journal Sentinel newspaper.

-This is not a weekend penny saber.
+This is not a weekend penny saver.

 This is the newspaper in Milwaukee.

-The Daily Newspaper's editorial board lamenting the choice of a man to replace Sandra Day O'Connor opined in losing a woman the court with Alito would feature seven white men, one white woman, and a black man who deserves an asterisk, because he arguably does not represent the views of mainstream black America.
+The Daily Newspaper's editorial board, lamenting the choice of a man to replace Sandra Dale Connor, opined in losing a woman, the court with Alito would feature seven white men, one white woman, and a black man who deserves an asterisk.

 Let me tell you something.